iq-motion-control/iq-module-communication-doc/docs/manual/manual_canopen.rst

 Emergency Data Object Type (EMCY)
 ************************************
-The emergency object is responsible for reporting internal CANOpen Node errors.
-There are several predefined Error Codes in the CANOpen standard.
+The emergency object is responsible for reporting internal CANOpen node errors.
+There are several predefined error codes in the CANOpen standard.
 A summary of these errors can be found `here <https://www.ni.com/docs/en-US/bundle/ni-industrial-communications-canopen/page/canopenhelp/canopen_emergencies_emcy.html>`_.

 Process Data Objects (PDO)
 *********************************
 The PDO service provides a method to request and receive real time data.
 PDO data transfers are unidirectional, meaning that a full data transfer is only completed in one direction.
 Vertiq's implementation of PDO objects requries a master node that can create, and periodically transmit, `SYNC messages <https://www.can-cia.org/can-knowledge/canopen-fd/sync-protocol/>`_.
 On reception of the SYNC message, the Vertiq node will send back both the current observed angle and velocity as a concatinated 8 Byte value.
 The first 4 Bytes represent the observed angle, and the last 4 represent the observed velocity.
+Both observed angle and velocity are float values.

 Service Data Objects (SDO)
 ****************************
-The SDO service provides read/write access to a CANOpen node's Object Dictionary entries (see :ref:`Object Dictionary`).
+The SDO service provides read/write access to a CANOpen node's Object Dictionary (OD) entries (see :ref:`Object Dictionary`).
 This is the simplest way to send information between nodes.
-One node starts a request to either upload or download (read or write) information from another node's OD, and the receiving node responds with either the requested data, or a conformation that the data write data was received and stored properly.
+One node starts a request to either upload or download (read or write) information from another node's OD, and the receiving node responds with either the requested data, or a confirmation that the write data was received and stored properly.
 SDO communication is the method by which motor control is acheived on Vertiq modules.

 The following is a high level description of an information request from OD entry 0x2000.
 For more information on the SDO specification, see the `301 standard <https://www.can-cia.org/groups/specifications/>`_.

 .. image:: ../_static/manual_images/fortiq/canopen/sdo_get.png

-.. _Object Dictionary:

 Network Management (NMT)
 **********************************
 The NMT service is responsible for running the overall CANOpen state machine.
 Its state is reported in each producer heartbeat sent by the node.
 More information on the NMT service can be found `on the CiA website <https://www.can-cia.org/can-knowledge/canopen/network-management/#:~:text=The%20CANopen%20NMT%20state%20machine,state%2C%20and%20a%20Stopped%20state.>`_.

+.. _Object Dictionary:

 Object Dictionary
 ******************